Zelibe/Walmart/README.md

  This shows the correct column names and shows the rows are not organized.
 To be sure its the same data as in excel, i arranged the data and check the first 10 rows

          SELECT *
+         FROM
-         FROM `my-sandbox-project-417117.Walmart.walmart_data`
+              `my-sandbox-project-417117.Walmart.walmart_data`
-         ORDER BY Store
+         ORDER BY Store,
-                  Date ASC
+                  Date ASC;
          LIMIT 10

  ![image](https://github.com/user-attachments/assets/351e937b-34f9-4da6-ba7d-6c6a52875093)